furasesa/furasesa.github.io/_projects/1_project.md

     </div>
 </div>

-After everything goes well, the next step is to design the place so that it is protected
+After everything goes well, the next step is to design the case so that it is protected

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">